 Before the dry air is expelled, it passes over reheating coils to further dry out the air before it exits the machine and enters your home.
 The warm, dry air will attract the warm, damp air and help maximize the efficiency of your dehumidifier.

 What are the benefits of using a dehumidifier?

 High humidity may seem insignificant, but excess moisture in your home can cause major issues later down the line.
 Here are some ways dehumidifiers can benefit homeowners:

 Prevent mold growth

 Large quantities of mold in your home can endanger your health and the health your loved ones.
-Damp air, ranging from 50 to 65 percent humidity, creates an environment where mold can growth and spread, quickly putting your family at risk.
+Damp air, ranging from 50 to 65 percent humidity, creates an environment where mold can grow and spread, quickly putting your family at risk.

 A dehumidifier helps draw excess moisture out of the air to prevent mold from growing.
-However, dehumidifiers can’t eliminate existing mold, so it’s important to look out for signs of mold growth, or have your home inspected by a professional to ensure your family is breathing safe air.
+However, dehumidifiers can’t eliminate existing mold, so it’s important to look out for signs of mold growth or have your home inspected by a professional to ensure your family is breathing safe air.